 It is generally better to run with VSYNC enabled when possible since it ensures not a single rendered frame is ever repeated or skipped, while the emulator is designed to remain in perfect sync with Audio hardware as well, by emulating audio chips relatively to the Wii / Gamecube output frequency (frame rate).
-However, if you do not mind video stuttering occurring from time to time and prefer having the emulator running at the exact same rate as original hardware, you might want to disable this option.
+However, since this synchronization technique requires very precise timings, you might want to disable VSYNC if you experience random audio desync.